FAQ's about The Ohio Novice State Tournament

 Is there a weight allowance?

-** In order to wrestle in the 60 pound weight class the wrestlers must weigh in at 60.0 OR LESS.
+There is NO weight allowance for the tournament.
+Example: In order to wrestle in the 60lb weight class the wrestlers must weigh in at 60.0 OR LESS.

 Is headgear required?